geminiduplication/thincloud-messagebus/README.md

 ## Copyright

-Copyright (c) 2014 Don Morrison
+Copyright (c) 2014 New Leaders

-See {file:LICENSE.txt} for details.
+See LICENSE.txt for details.